komrad36/CRC/README.md

 And there we have it!
 A production-ready CRC32 implementation supporting messages of any length, with any alignment, with world-class performance on modern Intel x86 architectures.
 The LUT can be stored in the program or generated at runtime from the code shown earlier.

 So how'd we do?
 As with Option 12, we should be able to predict our performance: we expect a peak theoretical completion of 1 crc32 per cycle, each processing 8 bytes (64 bits).
-Therefore, we have an theoretical ceiling of 64 bits per cycle.
+Therefore, we have a theoretical ceiling of 64 bits per cycle.

 Do we achieve it?